-Guide by Sara Wallace (formerly Senior Library Assistant, Sackler Library, Bodleian Libraries), with contributions from Colin Harrison (Western Art Department, Ashmolean Museum), & Clare Hills-Nova (Bodleian Libraries) & Alasdair MacDonald (formerly Bodleian Libraries)
+Guide by Sara Wallace (formerly Senior Library Assistant, Sackler Library, Bodleian Libraries), with contributions from Colin Harrison (Western Art Department, Ashmolean Museum), Clare Hills-Nova (Bodleian Libraries) and Alasdair MacDonald (formerly Bodleian Libraries).

 Use keyword searching (auction house or dealer name, word/s in catalogue title) plus year.

 Some pre-1900 Western art auction catalogues are itemised in handlists only.

 Some post-1900 Western art auction and dealers' catalogues are group-catalogued only & held offsite.

 A group-catalogued record is a very minimal level bibliographic record.
 Group-cataloguing allows for boxes or runs of previously uncatalogued material to be recorded in SOLO.
 The items in the boxes are not listed individually on SOLO, rather a group-catalogued record provides a title based entry which briefly describes the contents of each box.

 Please see the subpages: Bodleian Library holdings; Sackler Library holdings - auction catalogues; and Sackler Library holdings - art dealers' catalogues for more information about group-catalogued records and handlists.